gcc-mirror/gcc/gcc/config/sh/sync.md

 ;; Atomic integer operations for the Renesas / SuperH SH CPUs.
 ;;
-;; On SH CPUs atomic integer operations can be done either in 'software' or ;; in 'hardware', where true hardware support was introduced with the SH4A.
+;; On SH CPUs atomic integer operations can be done either in 'software' or ;; in 'hardware' in various styles.
+True hardware support was introduced ;; with the SH4A.
+Some SH2A dual-core models (e.g. SH7205) also come with ;; 'semaphore' hardware registers, but these are currently unsupported.
-;; In addition to that all SH CPUs support the 'tas.b' instruction, which ;; can be optionally used to implement the 'atomic_test_and_set' builtin.
+;; All SH CPUs support the 'tas.b' instruction, which can be optionally used ;; to implement the 'atomic_test_and_set' builtin.
+;; The following atomic options and models are supported.
 ;;
 ;; tas.b atomic_test_and_set (-mtas)
 ;;